MattBunch/Digital-Rain-Project/DEVLOG.md

 ### 25/02/2021

-- ToggleDisco added
+- ToggleDisco added.

 ### 26/02/2021

-- Speedup and Slowdown added
+- Speedup and Slowdown added.
+- North and South starting point generating function fixed to be a wider range to look more spread out.